How to Prep Your Body for a Photo Shoot

 So, all of that covers the depletion of both glycogen and water—I look leaner but not as big.
 The goal, of course, is to have the best of both worlds.
 And THAT is what the carb up does.

-Now that we’ve covered all of all of the terminology that might trip some people up, let’s move on.
+Now that we’ve covered all of the terminology that might trip some people up, let’s move on.

 Again, I want to walk you through a day in the life here, so let’s talk about the shoot I was prepping for, which was scheduled on a Friday at 1PM.
 As a result, final preparations begin on Thursday.